Rocket from the Crypt

-Rocket from the Crypt is an American punk rock band from San Diego, California, originally active from 1990 to 2005, then active during 2011 and again from 2013 to the present.
+Rocket from the Crypt is an American punk rock band from San Diego, California, formed by singer-guitarist John Reis and originally active from 1990 to 2005, briefly in 2011, and again from 2013 to the present.

 The band gained critical praise and the attention of major record labels after the release of their 1992 album Circa: Now!, leading to a recording contract with Interscope Records.
 They experienced a surge of popularity with the release of the albums Scream, Dracula, Scream!
 (1995) and RFTC (1998), accompanied by numerous vinyl singles and EPs released on independent labels.
 However, album sales did not meet expectations and Interscope soon turned their attention to higher-grossing acts.
 The band left the label, and shortly thereafter drummer Atom Willard departed the group.
 After a period of inactivity in 1999 and 2000, during which singer/guitarist John Reis formed Hot Snakes and Sultans and launched his Swami Records label, the band signed to Vagrant Records and recruited new drummer Ruby Mars.
 They experienced a revitalization of creative energy and released two more albums, but were not as prolific as in the past.

-Over the next few years the band members became increasingly involved with other projects and Rocket from the Crypt became less of a focus.
-They decided to disband in 2005, playing a sold-out farewell show on Halloween in their hometown of San Diego.

-The band reunited in 2011 for a one-off appearance on the television program Yo Gabba Gabba!, and in 2013 reformed once more for a series of performances in the US, Europe and Australia.
+Over the next few years the band members became increasingly involved with other projects.
+Rocket from the Crypt decided to disband in 2005, playing a sold-out farewell show on Halloween in their hometown of San Diego.
+However, the band reunited in 2011 for a one-off appearance on the television program Yo Gabba Gabba!, and in 2013 reformed once more for a series of performances in the US, Europe and Australia.

 Rocket From the Crypt have had a significant impact on alternative music, being cited as an influence by such bands as Jimmy Eat World, the Get Up Kids, and Unbroken.